-Here’s a very important tip for my fellow authors.
+Here’s a vital tip for my fellow authors.
 Don’t go cheap with editing your book.
 Plan your budget to include a reputable editor/proofreader.
 Don’t try to save money by doing it yourself.
 You won’t catch everything.
 In fact, you will be surprised by what you miss.
 Also, don’t ask family or friends to help.

 I would also avoid most people of FivR, or whatever it’s called.
 I’ve seen proofreader ads with typos in them.